 “If they can’t cope with a few naked bums, then frankly that’s quite sad.”

-He said Russian President Vladimir Putin was promoting “precisely the kind of toxic masculinity that Sport Allies and the Warwick Rowers want to challenge.”
+He described Russia’s attitude as, “precisely the kind of toxic masculinity that Sport Allies and the Warwick Rowers want to challenge.”

 “This is a bunch of straight men getting their kit off for LGBT rights,” he said.

 “With the rise of Putin’s brand of populism around the world, we have never needed straight allies like the Warwick Rowers more than we do now.”